flerro/jop/README.md

   -h, --help       Display usage information
 ```

-JSON content can be passed as input file or piped in from standard input (but NOT on cygwin, cfr.
-Known issues).
+JSON content can be passed as input file or piped in from standard input (except on cygwin - cfr.
+[Known issues](#known-issues)).

 ## Usage examples

-Input files used in the examples:
+Input files used in the following examples:

 ```
  → cat people.json